Frequently Asked Questions

 Any news will be posted to our platform-tracking issues.

-While we are committed to building a stable, professional-grade editor, you'll likely run into bugs and pain points throughout the alpha and beta phases.
+While we are committed to building a stable, professional-grade editor, you'll likely run into bugs and pain points throughout the beta phase.
 Additionally, Zed may not support all languages you use and may not be available for your preferred operating system.
 What we can confidently say is that we are working hard to bring you the features, support, and stability you need to make Zed your homebase editor for building great software.

 As diligent as we try to be with every line of code we write, human error is inevitable, especially during periods of rapid development.
 Make sure to properly backup any code you are working on in Zed to protect yourself from potential catastrophic events.
 While we believe Zed to be safe to use, it is always advisable to err on the side of caution in these early stages.